amitfin/retry/README.md

 The service implements exponential backoff mechanism.
 These are the delay times (in seconds) of the first 7 attempts: [0, 1, 2, 4, 8, 16, 32] (each delay is twice than the previous one).
 The following are the second offsets from the initial call [0, 1, 3, 7, 15, 31, 63].

 Service calls support a list of entities either by providing an explicit list or by [targeting areas and devices](https://www.home-assistant.io/docs/scripts/service-calls/#targeting-areas-and-devices).
 The call to the inner service is done individually per entity to isolate failures.
 A single call to all entities (with retries) can be used by setting the _optional_ parameter `individually` to false (default is true).
 The `individually` parameter (if provided) is not passed to the inner service call.
-Note that setting `entity_id: all` is not supported in either mode.
+Note that setting `entity_id: all` is not supported in any mode.

 `expected_state` is another _optional_ parameter which can be used to validate the new state of the entities after the inner service call:
 ```